The New EXP 7i is the updated version of the older model of the same name, but it’s still one of NordicTrack’s budget-friendlier models.

 But with an a tilting HD touchscreen, this affordable treadmill is still as iFit ready as any other NordicTrack treadmill.

-The fact that a treadmill in this price range comes with an HD touchscreen console is pretty remarkable in its own right, but the EXP 7i doesn’t mess around when it comes to performance either.
+The fact that a treadmill in this price range comes with an HD touchscreen console is pretty remarkable in its own right, but the EXP 7i comes with some respectable performance specs too.

-With a 20″ x 60″ running surface and 3.0 CHP motor, this treadmill is capable of offering a legit workout for users of all skill levels.
+With a 20″ x 55″ running surface and 2.6 CHP motor, the EXP 7i certainly isn’t the largest or strongest treadmill out there, but it’s still capable of offering a legit workout.

 But if we’re being honest with ourselves, I bet it’s all the streaming workout possibilities that really grab your attention.

 All things considered, the EXP 7i isn’t the heaviest-duty treadmill in this price range, but when it comes to streaming features, it’s going to be hard to find a better option in this price range.

 But before you decide, you need to know what this treadmill is all about – and that’s where I can help.

 In this review, I’ll go over all the specs and features this treadmill has to offer.

 I’ll also compare it to some of the other top options this price range to see how it stacks up.

 After reading, you’ll know whether or not the New EXP 7i is the right treadmill for your home gym.